MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/store-manifest-schema-portal.md

 ---
 title: StoreManifest schema
-description: StoreManifest.xml is an optional configuration file that may be included in packages submitted to the Windows Store.
+description: StoreManifest.xml is an optional configuration file that may be included in packages submitted to the Microsoft Store.
 Search.Product: eADQiWindows 10XVcnh
 ms.assetid: 68de28bf-27c9-4330-bf70-7d6aa95a33fb
 author: laurenhughes